Interim Vice Principal, Music (Learning and Teaching) and Director of Postgraduate Studies

-Luan is Interim Vice Principal, Music (Learning and Teaching) and Director of Postgraduate Studies at Royal Birmingham Conservatoire where she has taught since 2011.
+Luan is Interim Vice Principal, Music (Learning and Teaching), and Director of Postgraduate Studies at Royal Birmingham Conservatoire where she has taught since 2011.
 She is a Senior Fellow of the Higher Education Academy, and was made an Honorary Member of RBC in 2001.
-In her former role as RBC’s first Head of Pedagogy (2011-2018), she significantly expanded provision for instrumental teacher education across the RBC curriculum.
+In her former role as RBC’s first Head of Pedagogy (2011-2018), she led the significant expansion of provision for instrumental teacher education across the RBC curriculum.
 Luan is passionate about helping students to build their portfolio careers and her doctoral research focuses on facilitating the transition from student to professional through instrumental teacher education in conservatoires.

 An alumna of RBC, Luan became a member of the European Union Youth Orchestra and recipient of the Worshipful Company of Musicians Silver Medal soon after graduating in 1994.
-She freelanced with the CBSO and other UK orchestras for over 20 years and played principal clarinet for numerous Longborough Festival Opera productions including Wagner’s Ring Cycle.
-As a chamber musician, Luan has performed throughout the UK, on BBC Radio and at the Banff International Festival, and her research on Members’ Roles in Wind Quintets was published shortly after completing an MA in 'Psychology for Musicians' at the University of Sheffield.
+She has freelanced with orchestras and ensembles such as the CBSO, Manchester Camerata, Opera North and BCMG, played principal clarinet for numerous Longborough Festival Opera productions (including several iterations of Wagner’s Ring Cycle), and was Co-principal Clarinet with Orchestra of the Swan from 2007-2021.
+As a chamber musician, Luan has performed for festivals and music societies throughout the UK, on BBC Radio and at the Banff International Festival.
+Her research on Members’ Roles in Wind Quintets was published shortly after completing an MA in 'Psychology for Musicians' at the University of Sheffield.

-Luan’s teaching experience spans 25 years and positions have included Head of Woodwind and Brass at Birmingham Conservatoire Junior Department and Head of Instrumental Studies at Hallfield School in Birmingham, in addition to numerous instrumental teaching positions in independent schools and music services, and training children's choirs and instrumental ensembles in her local community.
+Luan’s teaching experience spans 30 years, and positions have included Head of Woodwind and Brass at Birmingham Conservatoire Junior Department, and Head of Instrumental Studies at Hallfield School in Birmingham, in addition to numerous instrumental teaching positions in independent schools and music services, and training children's choirs and instrumental ensembles in her local community.
 Luan worked for Live Music Now, Music in Hospitals and Care, and the Lost Chord project for Dementia suffers for many years, delivering hundreds of interactive performances and workshops in mainstream and special schools, hospitals, hospices and care homes across England and Wales.